masak/lambda-calculus/README.md

 We're implementing the untyped lambda calculus, as described by Church, because we want to gain a better understanding of its mechanisms.

 (What does "untyped" mean here?
-It means simply that we deal with terms but not with types.
+It means that we deal with terms, expressions denoting values, but not with types.
 The untyped lambda calculus is more powerful than the later typed lambda calculus, but at the cost of some devastating inconsistencies, Gödel-style.)